sonic-net/SONiC/doc/warm-reboot/multi-asic-warmboot.md

 ### The design changes for multi-ASIC platform.

-The approach is to do an action eg: stop bgp, in all the asic_instances at the same time and wait for it to be donw and state to be Ok in all the asic_instances before proceeding to the next state.
+The approach is to do an action eg: stop bgp, in all the asic_instances at the same time and wait for it to be done and state to be Ok in all the asic_instances before proceeding to the next state.

 **1. Introduce a warm restart table in the StateDB in the global database docker service running on the linux host.**

+This Warm restart table will store the lifecycle state per asic instance.

 ```
 WARM_RESTART_TABLE
 ;Stores warm-reboot lifecycle state for that asic_instance